 In such situations you can top up your good bacteria to maintain that essential healthy balance, and help solve the problem of wind and bloating, by taking a high quality probiotic.
 There is no risk of dependency with probiotics as the adult body does not produce them itself.
 OptiBac Probiotics make a supplement called 'One week flat' which is especially made to help maintain healthy digestion, reduce bloating, and to support a lighter feeling in the gut.

 Find out more about OptiBac Probiotics here.

-I can't think of anything more natural than simply helping our natural bodily processes, and particularly our digestion.
+I can't think of anything more natural than simply helping our bodily processes, and particularly our digestion.
 Try paying attention to which foods seem to be causing the bloating, and cut down on these.
 I wouldn't recommend drastically cutting out any food groups as you may lose out on essential minerals and vitamins, but it is certainly worth cutting down on foods such as gluten if you can see that this is the cause.
 Other things you can do for your diet is to eat healthily, cut down on additives in your foods, and drink plenty of water.

 What Natural Remedies have you tried for bloating?
 Please share your experiences below.